 GRE scores are not required and are not taken into account in admissions or funding decisions.

-All applicants to the graduate program are considered for departmental funding as teaching assistants or for Arts and Sciences fellowships.
+All applicants to the graduate program are considered for departmental funding as Teaching Assistants or for Arts and Sciences Fellowships.
 There is no separate application for such funding.
-For the French Program, priority for funding will be given to students applying to the PhD and PhD with MA en route.

-For more information, visit the Office of Admissions.
+For more information, visit the Dietrich School of Arts and Sciences Graduate Admissions Page.